 1. Natural Bridge Caverns

 Located about 30 minutes north of downtown San Antonio, the Natural Bridge Caverns allow visitors to hike through an amazing half-mile cave system 180 feet below the ground.
+You'll be impressed by the underground acoustics.

 2. Kickapoo Caverns

-The Kickapoo Cavern trail in Brackettville is an adventure tour for far more experienced hikers, as it's an undeveloped and a strenuous underground hiking trail.
+The Kickapoo Cavern trail in Brackettville is an adventure tour for far more experienced hikers, as it's an undeveloped and strenuous underground hiking trail.
 Don't forget your helmet!

 3. Devil's Sinkhole